wol-e/music_processing/plan.md

-# What Do I wnt to achieve here?
+# What Do I want to achieve here?

-1) first structure and docker - Done
+1) first structure - Done

+2) Docker

 2) midi setup